bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

         print("NOT READY YET.
 MAYBE AFTER CTF????")
 ```

-Here we can see that multiple options are offered to us and that all of them except "4" just prints some text or exits the session.
-So let's have a closer look onto number 4.
-We can see that another input question pops up.
-After that our input gets checked if any character was used which is part of FLAG_FILE which would be "F", "L", "A", "G" (if you ask yourself why it is this way just check [list-comprehensions](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python) ).
-After that it checks our input we gave for the article if it has any of these characters and if you print out the news and that WAYYANG sees us.
-If it does not find a not allowed character it trys to execute "cat {eval(filename)}".
-So the idea is to bypass that check.
+Here we can see that multiple options are offered to us and that all of them except option 4 just prints some text or exits the session.
+Option 4 asks for another input and checks if any character in the input is part of the string "FLAG_FILE", which consists of the characters "F", "L", "A", and "G".
+It then checks if any of those characters are in the input we gave for the article, and if so, it prints out some news about WAYYANG seeing us.
+If the input does not contain any forbidden characters, the program tries to execute "cat {eval(filename)}".
+Our goal is to bypass the forbidden character check to execute this command and retrieve the flag.

 Honestly there is probably a real hacky way but what we just used are [bash macros](https://www.gnu.org/software/bash/manual/html_node/Miscellaneous-Commands.html).
 So we put as an input "*" to get any content of any file in the current directory.
 This gave us an error in the first place because of the way "input" makes an object.
 To circumvent that we just put in '*' and voila we had it.